Jaehun1111/Face-dataset-Classification/README.md

 # Face-dataset-Classification

 This is Face dataset Classification project which is using scikit learn library with Python. face set is 'The Olivetti faces datase', and I used LogisticRegression.
 In python scikit learn library, there are many kinds of the way of learning, and each contains many parameters.
 I choosed the way of learning, and adjust some parameters to get high accurancy.
+Actual accurance is 97.5%

 Up-to-date : This project will not have update, so there is no update breakdown.